SimpleCalc

 This window handles all the updating and interpolation of SFU data.
 As the 5 sites that measure SFU data, only measure these on some specific "non ham" frequencies, we need to do some interpolation of the actual measured values in order to get the SFU value for the ham bands we are interested in.

 Currently, I have implemented two different ways of doing this interpolation, "Spline" and "Lines".
 The Spline method uses a "spline" that goes thru all the measured SFU values to derive the ham band SFU values.
-The Lines method interpolates the SFU values by "drawing" a line between the two "neighboring" measured SFU values and calculating the needed SFU value.
+The "Lines" method interpolates the SFU values by "drawing" a line between the two "neighboring" measured SFU values and calculating the needed SFU value.

 I made both options available for now, as there are some different opinions on which gives the most correct answer!

-The "Lines" method is described here: Determination of Earth Station Antenna G-T Using the Sun....
+Determination of Earth Station Antenna G-T Using the Sun....

 The SFU update window looks a bit busy at first.